Liam Cosgrave: Contraception

-In December 1973, the Supreme Court declared the ban on the importation of contraceptives by married persons to be unconstitutional.
-Patrick Cooney, the Minister for Justice, introduced Control of Importation, Sale and Manufacture of Contraceptives Bill 1974 to regulate and allow married couples to obtain contraceptives.
+In December 1973, the Supreme Court ruled, in the case of McGee v Attorney General, that the ban on the importation of contraceptives by married persons was unconstitutional, recognising a constitutional right to marital privacy that extended to the use of contraceptives.
+Pressure for reform, already sought by the Irish Family Planning Association, intensified as a result, and Patrick Cooney, the Minister for Justice, introduced the Control of Importation, Sale and Manufacture of Contraceptives Bill 1974 that July, to allow married couples to obtain contraceptives on prescription.
 Fianna Fáil opposed any liberalisation of the law on family planning and opposed the bill in the Dáil on grounds of protection of public morality and health.
-In line with his conservative credentials, and on a free vote, Cosgrave, without warning, crossed the floor to help defeat the bill in the summer of 1974.